NStar Articles

 Fair Winds and Following Seas: Programs at the Center

-1. Basic Sail Training: This program is conducted every summer for the class of incoming plebes, in order to acquaint many of them with the water and launch their military training.programs 1
+1. Basic Sail Training: This program is conducted every summer for the class of incoming plebes, in order to acquaint many of them with the water and launch their military training.

-2. Command and Seamanship Training Squadron: After plebe year, this program, which includes offshore training, is administered to classes during the summer to continue their maritime training.
+2. Command and Seamanship Training Squadron: After plebe year, this program, which includes offshore training, is administered to classes during the summer to continue their maritime trainingsailing 3

-Dillon Paiva, assistant coach for the Varsity IC sailing team is in his seventh year with the team.
-He notes that the programs are markedly different at USNA.
+Dillon Paiva, associate head coach for the Varsity IC sailing team, is in his tenth year with the team.
+He notes the programs are markedly different at USNA.
 “The best thing about working here is working with the mids.
 It is a really special group of people—they’re all super motivated.
 We try to keep things fun and light, but the team has no trouble pushing hard everyday,” Paiva says.
 They prove what it takes to live the midshipman values with every practice.

 Bill the Goat